I Want to Adopt

 • How can the agency best support you?

+Showcase yourself and the reasons you want to adopt.
 Your agency will help you put together a profile of yourself.
 This may include photographs, written components and perhaps a video.
-Most agencies will compile both print and online materials of their waiting families.
+Most agencies will compile both print and online materials about their waiting families.

 Our adoption agency personally shows profiles to expectant parents and makes the online profiles of our families open to the public.
 This is helpful because most expectant parents spend a great deal of time browsing the internet, looking for the family they dream of for their child.